alemermartinez/JOSS/paper.md

 ![](Figure-ozone-full.png)
 -->

-To detect potentially atypical observations in the data, we construct a boxplot of the residuals obtained by the robust fit, and highlight in red those residuals that are unusually large.
+Residuals from a robust fit can generally be used as a diagnostic tool to detect the presence of atypical observations in the training data.
+Figure \autoref{fig:boxplot} displays a boxplot of these residuals.
+We note 4 possible outlying points
+(indicated with red circles).

 <!-- In addition to displaying the boxplot, we use the function
 ``boxplot`` to also identify outlying residuals as shown in the code below.
 Residuals and fitted values over the sample can be extracted from the fit